What is cerebrospinal fluid?

 - The Spine

-Cerebrospinal fluid (CSF) is a clear liquid that surrounds the brain and spinal cord.
-It helps cushion the brain, transports nutrients and waste products, and controls the chemical environment of the central nervous system.
-It is located within the subarachnoid space, an area between two of the three membranes that encase the brain, spinal cord, and cauda equina.
+Cerebrospinal fluid is a clear liquid that surrounds the brain and spinal cord.
+This substance cushions the brain, transports nutrients and waste products as well as balances the chemical makeup of the central nervous system.
+It is located within the subarachnoid space, an area between two of the three membranes that encase the brain, spinal cord and cauda equina.

 Cerebrospinal fluid is produced in the brain and along blood vessels found in the subarachnoid space.
-Because the body produces much more CFS than it needs each day, most of it is believed to be reabsorbed through sinuses within the brain.
-Another theory says it is reabsorbed through the lymphatic system.
+Because the body produces much more cerebrospinal fluid than it needs each day, most of it is believed to be reabsorbed through sinuses within the brain.
+Another theory suggests it is reabsorbed through the lymphatic system.